nashdelta/coAlignments/README.md

-# coAlignments - need to update matchTax, list2footprint, stringTargets
+# coAlignments - need to update matchTax, list2footprint, stringTargets, literatureTargets
 ## This is a step-by-step guide for generating host-virus or virus-virus coevolutionary signatures.
 Original code written for this project is contained in the repository but preexisting NCBI or Koonin group resources are not.

 ## Retrieval of host-protein, virus-protein targets from the STRING interaction db.